aldotele/english_talk_games/README.md

 [ghigliottina](https://www.youtube.com/watch?v=pj1L_UhUCvo&ab_channel=Rai),
 which is the final step of the Italian Quiz Show "L'Eredità".
 The purpose of the game is to find a word which ties 5 other words.

+- ***guess the word***: the purpose of this game is to guess a word based on a description.
+The words are related to specific themes, for example they might be companies or english professions, depending on which input file is chosen.